amit-saraff/simpleDM/README.md

 # Simple Dungeon Master
 this is a script in node.js which implements and bundles the [mixpanel node.js  library](https://github.com/mixpanel/mixpanel-node) in order to easily send customized event data to any mixpanel project.

 # usage

-clone the repo.
+ 1. clone the repo.
-customize the data in `index.js` run as:
+ 2. customize the `config` object in `index.js`
+ 3. run as:
 ```
 node index.js
 ```
-see the data in mixpanel
+4. see data in mixpanel
-there's a local copy of the data (`data.json`) in the same directory.
+5. find a local copy of the data (`data.json`) in the same directory as the script

 # customizing the data